 A: Basically, the rule of thumb is this: a rifle chambered for 5.56 can shoot both 5.56 and .223 ammunition.
 A rifle chambered for .223 can only shoot .223 and not 5.56.
 For the full story on 5.56 vs. .223, check out this article by Destinee.

 Q: What does barrel twist mean?
 1:7 and 1:9?
 Ratio?
 What?

-This is one of the most debated topics when it comes to AR-15′s.
-Personally, I chose to go with 1:7 because then I have the option of shooting the heavy rounds.
-Because 55gr .223/5.56 is the most available, and the most often used weight shot, you would be fine with either 1:7 or 1:9.
-I have also been told by reputable sources in law enforcement that one should use 1:9 for plinking, and 1:7 for hunting and home defense.
+This is one of the most hotly debated topics about AR-15 rifles.
+Personally, I chose to go with 1:7 because it gives me the option of shooting the heavier rounds.
+Because 55gr .223/5.56 is the most common bullet weight available (that’s the weight used in XM193 military ball 5.56×45 ammo), and the most frequently fired, you would be fine with either 1:7 or 1:9.
+I have also been told by reputable sources in law enforcement that 1:9 is recommended for plinking, and 1:7 for hunting and home defense.

 To break it down, 1:7 will do just fine with shooting lighter and heavier rounds.
-1:9 on the other hand with handle lighter rounds better, and will not do so well with anything heavy at long distances.
+1:9, on the other hand, will handle lighter rounds better, and will not do so well with anything heavy at long distances.
 (Fig. 1a)